doctorfree/nvim-lazyman/markdown/nvims.1.md

 The following command line options are available with `nvims` and `neovides`:

-`-r` : indicates removal of the selected Neovim configurations

-`-c filter` : specifies a filter to use when generating the list of configurations to select from
+`-C filter` : specifies a filter to use when generating the list of configurations to select from

+`-R` : indicates removal of the selected Neovim configurations

+`-U` : displays a usage message and exits

 Without arguments `nvims` and `neovides` generate a fuzzy search and selectable menu of all Lazyman installed Neovim configurations.
 Neovim or neovide will be